mehmet198999/A-Studio/README.md

 ## Structure

-- `backend/` – FastAPI with a minimal project API and a DaisyUI-powered HTML view.
+- `backend/` – FastAPI with a project API and RQ-based job queue.
 - `frontend/` – Next.js dashboard using Chakra UI for project management.
-- `redis` and `worker` – Redis-backed queue with an RQ worker for background jobs.
+- `worker` – background worker processing feature jobs.
+- `docker-compose.yml` – Traefik-powered stack including Postgres and Redis.

 ## Development

+Copy `.env.example` to `.env` and adjust as needed.

 Bring up the app with Docker Compose:

 ```bash